MajorNibbles/AzureDevOpsTestConnectorPublic/README.md

 	 2. **Test Plan/Suite/Case Attribute Name**: *What ever you set here will be used to create the Test Plan/Suite/Case Attributes or Comments. *(e.g. "TestCaseId" will result in "//TestCaseId(123456)")*.
  3. Navigate to your class file with Test Methods in it.
- 4. Right click anywhere in the code.
+ 4. Right click anywhere in the Test Class or Feature File.
  5. Select "Sync Azure DevOps Test Cases"
  6. If no Test Plan attribute can be found a prompt will appear for you to either enter an existing Test Plan's ID OR enter a new Test Plan's name.
  7. If no Test Suite attribute can be found a prompt will appear for you to either enter an existing Test Suite's ID OR enter a new Test Suite's name.
 If a new Test Suite's name is entered a second prompt will appear asking if you want it to be [Requirements](https://docs.microsoft.com/en-us/azure/devops/test/create-a-test-plan?view=azure-devops#add-a-requirement-based-test-suite-and-select-backlog-items-to-test) based, to link the new Test Suite with a requirement simply enter a Requirement WorkItem's *(e.g. Backlog Item)* ID to link it to.
 If this is left BLANK it will create a Static Test Suite.